charanpanchagnula/certified-aws-solutions-architect-professional/05-compute/asg.md

 - We should use cool downs to avoid rapid scaling
 - We should use smaller instances for granularity
 - ASG integrates with ALBs
-- ASG defines when and where, LT defines what
+- ASG defines when and where, Launch Templates or Launch Configurations define the what

 ## Lifecycle Hooks